-FIG. 21 shows a method of operation for a computer program embodiment of the system reminder function.
+FIG. 21 shows a method of operation for a computer 25 program embodiment of the system reminder function.
 At step 300, the program checks the current time as determined by a system clock incorporated into system computer 12.
-At step 302, the program compares all appointments with the current time.
-At step 304, the program determines if it is time to send any reminders by looking for matches between the current time and the times associated with appointments entered by users into the system.
+At step 302, the program compares all appointments with the current time At step 304, the program determines if it is time to send any reminders by looking for matches between the current time and the times associated with appointments entered by users into the system.
 If there are no matches, then the system cycles back to step 300.
 If a match is found, the system sends and email reminder 306 to the email address stored in the account setup.
 The system then checks to see if the reminder was designed by the user to be a recurring reminder at step 308.
-If the reminder is a recurring reminder, the system then calculates the next occurrence of the appointment by adding frequency 165, and schedules a new reminder.
+If the reminder is a reoccurring reminder, the system then calculates the next occurrence of the appointment by adding frequency 165, and schedules a new reminder.

-While a particular embodiment of the file storage and 5 retrieval system has been described herein, it will be appreciated by those skilled in the art that changes and modifications may be made thereto without departing from the invention in its broader aspects and as set forth in the following claims.
-10
+While a particular embodiment of the file storage and retrieval system has been described herein, it will be appreciated by those skilled in the art that changes and modifications may be made thereto without departing from the invention in its broader aspects and as set forth in the following claims.

-- What is claimed is: - 1.
-A data storage system comprising: - a virtual server on a network managing a plurality of user accounts, each user account including one or more files; 15 - each user account having a primary account user and a plurality of subaccounts, each of the subaccounts having file rights controlled access to subaccount files stored on the virtual server and each of the subaccounts having file rights controlled access to shared account files stored on 20 the virtual server: - the virtual server adapted to verify user access information for a particular user account; - the virtual server transferring over the network information relating to files stored on the virtual server in the particular user account to a verified user on a user computer; - the virtual server further adapted to transfer files associated with the particular user account to and from the user computer.
+What is claimed is:

+- 1. A data storage system comprising: - a processor coupled to a memory for implementing on a virtual server: - the virtual server on a network managing a plurality of user accounts, each of the plurality of user accounts 55 including one or more files; - the virtual server adapted to verify user access information for a particular user account; - the virtual server configured to transfer, over the network, information relating to the one or more files stored on 60 the virtual server in the particular user account; and to store information relating to one or more files received over the network in the particular user account; - wherein the virtual server allows a plurality of subaccounts to be associated with the particular user 65 account, each subaccount requiring verification of subaccount user access information;